1981 Philadelphia Phillies

 Season Highlights

-In the expanded playoffs , the Phillies drew the second-half champion Montreal Expos.
-After dropping the first two games in Montreal, the Phillies came back to win Game Three and then took Game Four in extra innings.
-Steve Rogers shut out Carlton and the Phillies 3-0 in the deciding game in Philadelphia.(Main Article:1981_NLDS1)
+In the expanded playoffs, the Phillies had to play the second-half champion Montreal Expos in the Division Series.
+After dropping the first two games in Montreal, the Phillies came back to win Game 3 and then took Game 4 in extra innings.
+However, Steve Rogers shut out Carlton and the Phillies 3-0 in the deciding game in Philadelphia to end the team,s season.

-Mike Schmidt was an overwhelming choice for MVP, leading the league in on-base percentage, slugging, runs, RBI, walks, and home runs.
+Mike Schmidt was an overwhelming choice for MVP, leading the National League in on-base percentage, slugging, runs, RBI, walks, and home runs.
 Gary Matthews chipped in a .398 OBP, third in the league.
-Carlton finished 13-4 but was edged in the Cy Young voting by Fernando Valenzuela and Tom Seaver.
-First baseman Pete Rose hit .325 and led the league with 140 hits -- at the age of 40.
+Carlton finished 13-4 but was edged in the Cy Young Award voting by Fernando Valenzuela and Tom Seaver.
+First baseman Pete Rose hit .325 and led the league with 140 hits - at the age of 40.
 Carlton, Schmidt, Manny Trillo and Garry Maddox won Gold Gloves.